The Elements of Value

 To understand Product Value, the Harvard Business Review created something called The Elements of Value.
 In their research, they determined 30 elemental “building blocks” of value that drive the customer’s decision making process.
 They are a range of external and internal needs consumers seek to meet.

 These building blocks are usually represented in a pyramid and fall into four different categories: functional, emotional, life changing, and social impact.
 At the bottom are the values associated with the most common physical needs, but the higher up pyramid you go the more complex and harder to implement the elements became until you reach self-transcendence level.
 The Harvard Review study shows that the higher the elements you choose and deliver, the faster you’ll be able to grow and have profit.
 But it’s important to understand that to be able to deliver on these higher-order elements, you first need to have a strong foundation and provide at least some of the functional elements.
 If those basic values aren’t met, you can’t make an emotional and psychological connect with your customer.
 For example, the classic single speed bike can only give its customers a nostalgic feeling because it already checks the quality element.

 I previously mentioned in a blog post about the importance of Product Positioning, and how it can help you focus on certain features of your product to stand out from the competition.
 The elements of value can give you a blueprint of what customers are looking for when they assess the value of a product.
 Depending on what industry you’re in and your target, some of these elements will be more important than others.
-So you need to strategically identify and come up with the right combination of building blocks that are the most important for your industry and your product in order to deliver the best value.
+So during the Product Strategy phase, you need to identify and come up with the right combination of building blocks that are the most important for your industry and your product in order to deliver the best value.

 Functional Product Values: Level 1